pdfme/pdfme/DEVELOPMENT.md

 [in pdfme/playground dir] $ npm run dev
 ```

-If `npm run develop` is running in each package, changes made will be reflected in the playground.
+If `npm run dev` is running in each package, changes made will be reflected in the playground.
 (For the UI package, it may take about 5-10 seconds for the changes to be reflected.)

 Please feel free to send a PR if you can fix bugs or add new features.
 Also, don't forget to add the necessary tests before sending a PR and make sure that the tests pass.